narjeswehbe/ems-task-implementation/README.md

-Please note that this is my first project using this framework I enjoyed doing this project and learned a lot npm i the new packagea and run the project
+Please note that this is my first project using this framework I enjoyed doing this project and learned a lot npm i the new packages , run database seed and run the project

 i believe not re-inventing the wheel so i used primereact library it has a lot of ready to use react components that facilitates the work